Board of Directors Biographies

 Principal Directors

-Paul C. Smedberg, was elected Chairman of the Board in June 2019.
+He was elected Chairman of the Board in June 2019.
 He first joined the WMATA Board as an Alternate Director in January of 2016 representing the City of Alexandria and was appointed Principal Director in January 2019 representing the Commonwealth of Virginia.
 He served on Alexandria City Council from 2003 to 2018, the Virginia Railway Express (VRE) Operations Board from 2006 to 2018, serving as Chairman in 2013 and 2017, and the Northern Virginia Transportation Commission (NVTC) from 2006 to 2018, serving as Chairman in 2014 and 2018.
 Professionally, he has served as a government affairs officer for numerous professional associations in the medical field.
 Mr. Smedberg earned degrees in economics and history from Allegheny College and is a Fellow, Sorenson Institute for Political Leadership at the University of Virginia.

-Sarah Kline was appointed in September 2021 to serve as a Principal Director for the Federal Government.
 Ms. Kline has spent her career developing and advancing policies to improve transportation outcomes in cities, towns, and rural areas, with a specialty in public transit and transit-oriented development.
 She led policy development for two national nonprofit organizations, Transportation for America and Reconnecting America.
 She also served as Director of Policy and Government Relations here at WMATA.

 Ms. Kline spent 8 years working at the U. S. Senate Committee on Banking, Housing, and Urban Affairs as counsel for transit policy, during which time she negotiated the transit provisions of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
 She was a 2010 recipient of Mass Transit Magazine’s Top 40 under 40 Award.
 She graduated magna cum laude with a degree in history from Harvard University and received her law degree from Stanford Law School.

-Matt Letourneau joined the WMATA Board in January of 2019 as an Alternate Director, and was appointed a Principal Director representing the Northern Virginia Transportation Commission (NVTC) in March 2019.
 He was elected to represent the Dulles District on the Loudoun County Board of Supervisors in 2011 and re-elected in 2015 and 2019.
 Supervisor Letourneau serves as Chairman of the Loudoun Board's Finance, Government Operations and Economic Development Committee, which oversees county services, finances, and economic development efforts.
 He represents Loudoun on NVTC and served as Chairman in 2019, Vice-Chairman in 2018 and Secretary-Treasurer in 2017.
 He is the first Loudoun Supervisor to serve on the WMATA Board as an officer of NVTC.
 In 2018, he served as Chairman of the Metropolitan Washington Council of Governments, after serving as Vice Chairman in 2016 and 2017 and Corporate President in 2014.

 Supervisor Letourneau is originally from central Massachusetts.
 He was a cum laude graduate of The Catholic University of America in Washington D.C.
 In his professional capacity, he works for the United States Chamber of Commerce in Washington and was a senior aide in the United States Senate.

-Kamilah Martin-Proctor was appointed to in September 2021 as a Principal Director to represent the Federal Government.
 She also currently serves as 2021 Chair, Washington D.C.
 Commission on Persons with Disabilities (DCCPD).
 In addition, she also serves on the Board of the World Institute on Disability (WID), is a British-American Project Fellow and was the WDC 2020 United State of Women Ambassador.
 Martin-Proctor served as Vice-Chair on President Barack Obama‘s National Council on Disability and has worked with the Charles B. Rangel International Affairs Program at Howard University.
 She also worked as Staff Assistant and Legislative Correspondent for Congresswoman Shelia Jackson Lee (D-TX) and as Executive Assistant to Senator Robert Menendez (D-NJ).
 Martin Proctor received a B.A. in Political Science and an M.A. in Organizational and Cultural Communication from Howard University.
 She is a lifelong resident and fourth generation Washingtonian.

 Alternate Directors